 EGGPLANT Turkish Orange - 15 Seeds

-Turkish Orange is an African species with an incredibly rich, non-bitter flavor and a charming round shape.
-And that's not to mention the orange color with stripes!
+Turkish Orange is an African species with a vibrant, non-bitter flavour and a charming round shape.
+And that's not to mention the orange colour with stripes!

 And the best part is that this plant is petite enough to grow in patio containers.
-Even if you don't have space for even one more plant in the sunny garden, Turkish Orange will grow happily in a tall planter, tub, or other large container.
-It reaches 18 to 22 inches high, and has much larger yields than big Asian eggplants twice or three times its size!
+So even if you don't have space for even one more plant in the sunny garden, Turkish Orange will grow happily in a tall planter, tub, or another large container.
+It reaches 18 to 22 inches high and has much larger yields than big Asian eggplants, twice or three times its size!

 Begin seeds indoors 8 to 10 weeks before planning to set out.
 Eggplant loves heat, so the seeds germinate best at about 24 degrees C - use a heat mat if possible, beneath or seed flat, or find another source of bottom heat if your house is cooler than this.
 Cover the seeds lightly if sowing in a seed flat; They will germinate in about 1 to 2 weeks.